pasrom/Applied-Robotics-Project/README.md

 # Applied-Robotics-Project
 This is a project done in the course applied robotics.
+It's about a mobile roboter, which has a mounted camera on it.
+This camera is used to slam with [ORB_SLAM2](https://github.com/pasrom/ORB_SLAM2) .
+The roboter is controlled by a differential drive and has a distance measurement, which is used for speed and pose determination.
+[ROS](http://www.ros.org)-Kinetic is used to bring all parts together.
+It is testet with Ubuntu Mate 16.04.2 LTS, both at the master and at the raspberry pi.

  1. You need to create a folder named workspace in `~/`, for example